You know going green is good for the planet, but it can also be good for your wallet. This Earth Day, go green to save green!

 (Estimated Cost Savings: Hundreds of dollars)

-Start saving money by growing crops like tomatoes, potatoes, salad greens, zucchini, and strawberries, according to "The Daily Green."
+Start saving money by growing crops like tomatoes, potatoes, salad greens, zucchini, and strawberries.

-If you need a new car, consider buying a fuel-efficient one that's used.
+If you need a new car, consider buying a fuel-efficient one.
 With the price of gas today, cars that get over 30 miles per gallon can significantly reduce the amount of money you spend on gas.

 Much of the energy a household uses each year is wasted.
 Most homes can benefit significantly from simple improvements like caulking cracks, sealing windows and ducts, and using draft snakes to save money on heating and cooling costs.